s309923/Esame/REST APIs Implementation/README.md

 To install dependencies and to launch the server: prova_esame\REST APIs Implementation> npm start

+To test all the new functionalities, I initialised the db so that all the APIs of the Postman collection (in the API design folder) can be executed in order

 To view the Swagger UI interface: open http://localhost:3001/docs